-Mr. Garre has argued 38 cases before the Supreme Court and has briefed and served as counsel of record in hundreds of additional cases before the Court.
+Mr. Garre has argued 41 cases before the Supreme Court and has briefed and served as counsel of record in hundreds of additional cases before the Court.
 His successful arguments include Ashcroft v.
-Iqbal, Monsanto v.
+Iqbal, United States v.
+Home Concrete & Supply LLC, Maples v.
+Thomas, Monsanto v.
 Geerston Seed Farm, Christian Legal Society v.
 Martinez, FCC v.
 Fox Television Stations, Inc., Winter v.
-Natural Resources Defense Council, Inc., Munaf v.
-Geren, Baze v.
+Natural Resources Defense Council, Inc., Baze v.
 Rees, Johanns v.
 Livestock Marketing Association and Dastar Corp. v.
 Twentieth Century Fox Film Corp.

-In 2012, Mr. Garre was awarded the prestigious Rex Lee Advocacy Award.
+In 2014, Mr. Garre was elected to both the American Law Institute and the American Academy of Appellate Lawyers.
+In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
 In 2011, his successful representation in Christian Legal Society v.
 Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report.”
 In 2010, he was named “Appellate Lawyer of the Week” by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
-His successful certiorari petition in Maples v.
+In addition, the National Law Journal named his successful certiorari petition in Maples v.
 Thomas as its “Brief of the Week.”

 Mr. Garre also has received numerous awards for his public service, including the Attorney General's Medallion for his service as Solicitor General.
 He is a recipient of the Attorney General's Distinguished Service Award, the Attorney General's Award for Excellence in Furthering Interests of US National Security, and additional honors from the Department of Justice for his work on important civil litigation matters.
 In addition, he received the Navy's Distinguished Public Service Award — the Navy's highest civilian honor — for his winning argument in Winter v.
 NRDC, which secured a major Supreme Court victory for the Navy and its ability to conduct critical naval exercises.

 Mr. Garre has taught constitutional law and Supreme Court practice for many years at the George Washington University Law School.
 He has testified before Congress and speaks and publishes frequently on issues related to the Supreme Court and appellate practice.
 In 2011, the Chief Justice of the United States appointed Mr. Garre to the Standing Committee on the Rules of Practice and Procedure of the Judicial Conference of the United States.

-Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist, and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.
+Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.